Manderby/CML/code/CML/res/Readme.txt

 Contact
 =======

-Please contact cml@manderim.ch for requests, bugs, hints, clarification and similar things.
+Please contact cml@manderc.com for requests, bugs, hints, clarification and similar things.
 Note that German is the preferred choice of correspondance but English is offered as a common language of inter-communication.
 Requests which can be answered by yourself with the given documentation will